-Staff of all disciplines told us that results for tests outside of PCR testing, would generally be provided to patients within four hours or sooner.
-The CEO told us that for patients with non-specific symptoms, patients would be encouraged to complete a comprehensive profile test, which was a test to see the general measure of what was happening in a patient's body.
+Results for tests outside of PCR testing, would generally be provided to patients within four hours or sooner and we saw evidence of this.

+Patients with non-specific symptoms, would be encouraged to complete a comprehensive profile test, which was a test to see the general measure of what was happening in a patient's body.

-The provider had escalation protocols for unexpected or abnormal results that required immediate or urgent medical intervention.
-Abnormal or unexpected results that required attention were highlighted to patients and referring clinicians verbally and through the pathology report.
+The provider had escalation protocols for unexpected or abnormal results which required immediate or urgent medical intervention.
+Abnormal or unexpected results were highlighted to patients and referring clinicians verbally and through the pathology report.

 We were shown an example of a patient's report highlighting critical results.
 The critical reading was highlighted in the Laboratory Information Management System (LIMS) with a yellow background.
-We were told that critical result readings would be phoned through to the patient or the clinician - and if applicable, informed clinicians - and the phone call would be logged in the LIMS.
-We saw an example of this process having taken place.
-We saw teh results of a patient who had a critically high creatine kinase (CK) result of >2000 U/L (a critical value for a CK test is >1000); a higher than normal CK result suggests muscle injury or disease, such as muscular dystrophy or rhabdomyolysis.
-A log of the phone call showed that the patient was a body builder and was therefore aware of their high CK result.
+Critical result readings would be phoned through to the patient or the clinician - and if applicable, informed clinicians - and the phone call would be logged in the LIMS.